Services

 Feature Prioritisation

-Which features are essential, which are nice-to-have, which are noise, measured separately for consumers and trade.
-MaxDiff and conjoint expose the trade-offs that direct ratings hide (smart thermostat feature preferences among homeowners and tenants in DE, FR, and TR).
-Brand vs feature vs price trade-offs in choice-based conjoint, including the private label question.
+Which features are essential, nice-to-have, or noise, measured separately for consumers and trade.
+MaxDiff and conjoint expose the trade-offs ratings hide, including the private label question.

 3